-Coasts that run North and South; upon which he stood to the North, flattering himself with the hopes of finding an open passage to cross the Sea of Fesso; but after failing to the Latitude of the Polar Circle, and running the rifque of perishing in the Ice, I do not know how often, without meeting with any passage or open Sea, he took up a resolution of turning back; but the Season was then so far advanc'd, and the Ice to cover'd up the furface of the Water, that he was forc'd to put in to Hudson's Bay, and winter there in a Harbour, where several Savages furnish'd his Crew with Provisions and excellent Skins.
+Coasts that run North and South; upon which he stood to the North, flattering himself with the hopes of finding an open Passage to cross the Sea of Fesso; but after failing to the Latitude of the Polar Circle, and running the rifque of perishing upon the Ice, (I do not know how often,) without meeting with any Passage or open Sea, he took up a Resolution of turning back; but the Season was then so far advanc'd, and the Ice so cover'd up the Surface of the Water, that he was forc'd to put into Hudson's Bay, and winter there in a Harbour, where several Savages furnished his Crew with Provisions and excellent Skins.
 As foon as the Sea was open, he return'd to Denmark.
-Now, Captain Hudson being afterwards acquainted with this Dane, undertook upon his Jourhals to attempt a passage to fapan through the Streight of Davis; but the Enterprise fail d, as well as that of one Button, and some others.
-However, Hudsen put in to the Bay that now goes by his name, where he receiv'd a great quantity of Skins from the Savages; after that, he discover'd New Holland, which is now call'd New-York, and some other Countries retaining to New-England: upon the whole, tis not fair to call this Streight and this Bay, by the name of Hudson; in regard that the abovemention'd Dane, Frederick Anschild, was the fiest discoverer of them; he being the first European that descry'd the Countries of North-America, and chalk'd out the way to the others.
-Upon this Hudjon's Journals, the English made several attempts to settle a Commerce with the Americans.
-The great quantity of Beaver-Skins and other Furs that he purchas'd of the Savages while he Winter'd in the Bay, put the notion into the heads of some English Merchants, who thereupon form'd a Company for the carrying on of this New Commerce.
-With this view, they fitted out fome Ships under the command of Capcain Nelson, who loft some of 'em in the Ice not far from the Streight,

-Streight, having escap'd narrowly himself.
-However, he enter'd the Bay, and plac'd himself at the Mouth of a great River, which rises towards the Lake of the Asimpouals, and falls into the Bay at a place where he built a Redoubt, and mounted some Cannon upon it.
-In the space of three or four years after, the English made some other little Forts near that River, which prov'd a considerable baulk to the Commerce of the French, who found that the Savages who us'd to deal with 'em in Furs on the North side of the upper Lake, were not then to be seen.
+Now, Captain Hudson being afterwards acquainted with this Dane, undertook upon his Journals to attempt a Passage to Japan through the Streight of Davis; but the Enterprize fail'd, as well as that of one Button, and some others.
+However, Hudson put into the Bay that now goes by his name, where he receiv'd a great Quantity of Skins from the Savages; after that, he discover'd New Holland, which is now call'd New York, and some other Countries retaining to New-England: upon the whole, 'tis not fair to call this Streight and this Bay, by the name of Hudson; in regard that the abovemention'd Dane, Frederick Aschild, was the first discoverer of them; he being the first European that descry'd the Countries of North-America, and chalk'd out the way to the others.
+Upon this Hudson's Journals, the English made several Attempts to settle a Commerce with the Americans.
+The great Quantity of Beaver-Skins and other Fursthat he purchas'd of the Savages while he winter'd in the Bay, put the Notion into the Heads of some English Merchants, who thereupon form'd a Company for the carrying on of this New Commerce.
+With this View, they fitted out some Ships under the Command of Captain Nelson, who loft some of 'em in the Ice not far from the Streight Streight, having escap'd narrowly himself.
+However, he enter'd the Bay, and plae'd himself at the Mouth of a great River, which rises towards the Lake of the Asimpouals, and falls into the Bay at a Place where he built a Redoubt, and mounted some Cannon upon it.
+In the Space of three or sour Years after, the English made some other little Forts near that River, which prov'd a considerable Baulk to the Commerce of the French, who sound that the Savages who us'd to deal with 'em in Furs on the North side of the upper Lake, were not then to be seen.